php/php-langspec/spec/10-expressions.md

 This intrinsic assigns zero or more elements of the source array to the target variables.
 On success, it returns a copy of the source array.
-If the source array is actually the value `NULL`, this is consider a failure, and the return value from `list` is undefined.
+If the source array is actually the value `NULL`, this is considered a failure, and the return value from `list` is undefined.

 All elements in the source array having keys of type `string` are ignored.